Azerbaijan Communist Party (1993): Ideology

-Fractions
+Factions

 1996

 A splinter group from the main Communist Party of Azerbaijan (led by Firudin Hasanov) was formed in 1996.
 CPA-2 developed close relation with the government of the country and for a brief period it was the only legally registered communist party in the country.

 Hasanov was a candidate in Azerbaijan's 1998 presidential election and he arrived fourth obtaining 29.224 votes (0.87%).
 Leaders of the other Azeri communist parties describe Hasanov as a "traitor" for his collaboration with the government.

 In 2000 the newspaper "Bu Gun" reported that Hasanov was considering a merger with the ruling New Azerbaijan Party (NAP), but the party's press secretary Seyran Veliev refuted such claims, saying they had no intention of merging with the NAP.

 2011

 It was founded on 31 October 2011 by the merger of the Azerbaijan Communist Party (on Platform of Marxism–Leninism) (ACP-PM-L) and the Communist Party of Azerbaijan headed by Alasgar Khalilov.
 At the unification congress Telman Nurullayev, the former head of the (AKP-PML), was elected the party's First Secretary and was also elected to the Politburo.
 Representatives from fraternal communist parties, such as the Socialist Party of Latvia and the Communist Party of the Soviet Union, were presented at the congress.